 Types of Ticks

 Ticks are found in all 50 states and in urban and rural areas.
 Different types of ticks carry different diseases that impact human health.
-These maps provides a general breakdown of the major tick types in the United States and the regions where they are located.
+These maps provide a general breakdown of the major tick types in the United States and the regions where they are located.
 Note: These maps serve as a guideline, and populations of tick species may exist outside the highlighted areas.

 American Dog Tick (Dermacentor variabilis)